 McGrath - Holy Cross is a very small town located in the state of Alaska.
 With a population of 1,094 people and just one neighborhood, McGrath - Holy Cross is the 50th largest community in Alaska.

-McGrath - Holy Cross is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, McGrath - Holy Cross isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McGrath - Holy Cross are a mix of both white- and blue-collar jobs.
 Overall, McGrath - Holy Cross is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in McGrath - Holy Cross who work in office and administrative support (12.80%), management occupations (12.80%), and sales jobs (11.14%).

 The per capita income in McGrath - Holy Cross in 2022 was $28,149, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,596 for a family of four.
 However, McGrath - Holy Cross contains both very wealthy and poor people as well.